suprgyabhushan/Data-Structures-And-Algorithms/README.md

 Here I have put different codes for all the assignments I did in the DSA Course :

 1. Friends_of_Friends - A sample file is given where each person has been represented as a number.
 If in a command line argument a person number is given I have to give all its friends.
-   But the definition of friend here is differet.
+   But the definition of friend here is different.
 If 1 has friends 2 and 3 then friends of 1 are also friends of 2 and 3 and so on.

 2. Tribonacci - Finding f(n)=f(n-1)+(n-2)+f(n-3) where n is a 1000 digit integer and f(n-1), f(n-2), f(n-3) are given.